opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 ''''''''''''''''''
 The flipbook is an image viewer where animation levels, images, clips and rendered frames can be displayed.
 In OpenToonz it is used to display the scene contents in the viewer, including the preview mode, and to display the previewed or rendered animations.
 It is also used to view files and levels from the browser or the xsheet, and to display the loaded color model.

-.. note:: The safe area is the only element that can be shown or hidden in the flipbook when previewing the animation (see  :ref:`Customizing the Work Area <customizing_the_work_area>`  ).
+.. note:: The safe area is the only element that can be shown or hidden in the flipbook when previewing the animation (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).

 The flipbook title bar displays the information about the content on the left, and the zoom percentage on the right.